shanamatthews/static-site-generator/about/readme.md

 ![](/images/headshot.jpeg)

 I'm a software engineer who likes to dabble in developer advocacy.
-I'm passionate about programming, learning, and teaching others.
+I really enjoy programming, learning new things, and teaching others.